 It can be used as a rust inhibitor, paint conditioner or for impregnating wood, but we used it as instructed by readers in a bid to enhance the look of an original tractor.
 Owatrol Oil allows you to achieve that ‘oily rag’ look, without the mess, while stopping rust and protecting the base metal from further rusting, eliminating moisture and penetrating down to the sound metal.

 We cleaned up the tinwork of our tractor before applying Owatrol Oil with a clean rag and achieved some excellent results.
 Yes, it’s expensive, but you don’t need that much to achieve the desired effect, so it should last a while.

 He also took the time to rate (out of 5*) Owatrol Oil against some common indicators and here’s what he thought:

 - Effectiveness: *****

 - Total: 17/20 – a pretty good score!

-We know that Owatrol Oil may seem a little expensive but as Scott says, a little does go a long way so you will find that even a small tin can serve you well for many jobs!
-Scott used his Owatrol Oil neat and applied it to the metal work of the tractor with a rag to protect the rusted areas from further damage and to bring out the shine of the metalwork.
+We know that Owatrol Oil may seem a little expensive but as Scott says, a little does go a long way!
+You will find that even a small tin can serve you well for many jobs.
+Scott used his Owatrol Oil neat and applied it to the metal work with a rag.
+Doing this protects the rusted areas from further damage and brings out the shine of the metalwork.

-But that’s not all, Owatrol Oil has many other purposes and can even be used for jobs such as sealing patio slabs and also allows you to paint directly onto rusted metal when used as a primer.
-There are many more uses for Owatrol Oil – we won’t go into each and every one here – but if you know a different job you use Owatrol Oil for then please leave a comment below, it will be interesting to see what a wide range of purposes our customers are using it for!
+There are many more uses for Owatrol Oil, but if you know a different job you use Owatrol Oil for then please leave a comment below.
+It’s always interesting to see what a wide range of purposes our customers are using it for!